What is Single Sign-On (SSO) ?

 Enterprise SSO products basically store user credentials like username and password and automatically replay them each time a user attempts to access an enterprise application.
 This allows the SSO product to be used with a vast range of third party applications as the application itself does not need to be modified in any way to work with the SSO system.

-Popular social networking applications like Twitter, Facebook, Google offer SSO services that allow users to log into third party applications with their respective social network credentials.
-This is very convenient for the users since they already have their information in their social media accounts and they are also logged in most of the times.
+Popular social networking applications like Twitter, Facebook, Google offer SSO services that allow users to log in to third party applications with their respective social network credentials.
+This is very convenient for the users since they already have their information in their social media accounts and they are also logged in most of the time.
 But using social media SSO services also presents security risks since hackers around the world are always targeting user accounts on social networking websites.

 Security Assertion Markup Language (SAML) is an open standard which contains user identity and attribute information in the form of an XML document.
 This XML document is digitally signed by the Identity provider and shared with the Service provider during user authentication process.